 Examples of simple restriction lists are:

 Each restriction list is evaluated from left to right until some restriction produces a result of PERMIT, REJECT or DEFER (try again later).
 The end of the list is equivalent to a PERMIT result.
 By placing a PERMIT restriction before a REJECT restriction you can make exceptions for specific clients or users.
-This is called whitelisting; the last example above allows mail from local networks but otherwise rejects mail to arbitrary destinations.
+This is called whitelisting; the fourth example above allows mail from local networks but otherwise rejects mail to arbitrary destinations.